Toni Ñaco del Hoyo

 Research interests

 Prof. Ñaco del Hoyo's research and interests lie predominantly with the history of Republican Rome.
-Alongside J. Principal (Barcelona) and M. Dobson (Exeter) he is recently edted an international volume on ‘Rome and the north-western Mediterranean integration and connectivity c.
-150-70 BC’, for Oxbow Books (2022).
-Also, he has conducted research on Republican taxation, collateral damage, garrisoning strategies, asymmetrical warfare, military intelligence and logistics, crisis management, international relations, and peacebuilding studies in the Classical World.
-In 2018 he co-edited an international volume on ‘War, Warlords and Interstate relations in the Ancient Mediterranean’ (Leiden-Boston 2018).
-Also, he is currently co-editing a ‘Brill’s Companion to the Mercenaries of the Ancient Western Mediterranean’, alongside J. Armstrong (Auckland) and L. Rawlings (Cardiff).
+Alongside J. Principal (Barcelona) and M. Dobson (Exeter) he recently edted an international volume on ‘Rome and the north-western Mediterranean integration and connectivity c.
+150-70 BC’, for Oxbow Books (2022), and he continues to expand such a research line for the years to come.
+Additionally, he has conducted research on Republican taxation, collateral damage, garrisoning strategies, asymmetrical warfare, military intelligence and logistics, crisis management, international relations, and peace studies in the Classical World.
+He is is currently co-editing a ‘Brill’s Companion to the Mercenaries of the Ancient Western Mediterranean’, alongside J. Armstrong (Auckland) and L. Rawlings (Cardiff), under contract.

 Selected publications